Universal Soldier (film series): Universal Soldier: Regeneration (2009)

 Directed by John Hyams and written by Victor Ostrovsky, starring Jean-Claude Van Damme, Dolph Lundgren, and Andrei "The Pit Bull" Arlovski.

 In this revival of the franchise, Regeneration disregards the events of The Return as well as its made-for-cable predecessors by beginning the film with Former UniSol Luc Deveraux (Van Damme) undergoing rehabilitation therapy in Switzerland under Dr. Sandra Fleming with the goal of rejoining society.
 However, when a terrorist sect uses an experimental Next Generation UniSol (NGU) to seize the atomic reactor at Chernobyl, Deveraux is reactivated to save the country from a nuclear catastrophe.
 Deveraux also has to contend with his nemesis, "Andrew" (Dolph Lundgren), the clone of his former Universal Soldier colleague who's been employed by the terrorists.

 Universal Soldier: Day of Reckoning (2012)

 Directed by John Hyams, written by John Hyams, Doug Magnuson, and Jon Greenlagh, it stars Jean-Claude Van Damme, Dolph Lundgren, Andrei "The Pit Bull" Arlovski, and Scott Adkins.

 In the film, Luc Devereaux, who went rogue, has created a terrifying army of cloned UniSols determined to infiltrate the government which they hold responsible for their pain.

 A special agent called John, willing to avenge his murdered family, is pitted against Deveraux and a new clone of Andrew Scott.

 Future

-Todd Black and Jason Blumenthal hired Richard Wenk to write the reboot in October 2018.
-The story will focus on one resurrected soldier.
+Todd Black and Jason Blumenthal hired Richard Wenk to write the reboot in October 2018, with the story focusing on one resurrected soldier.